hypi-universe/docs/content/authentication.md

     remoteLogins(...): [RemoteLogin!]
 }
 ```
 You may pass on parameters to the Account object to store Account information.
 E.g. username, password, emails, phone contacts, group details, role details.
 Hypi also stores the login attempts in this table.
-The Person type (owner parameter) stores the information of the user like name, address, date of birth, gender, etc. It also keeps the information whether the user has been authenticated in the Boolean fields `verified` and `enable`.
+The Person type (owner parameter) stores the information of the user like name, address, date of birth, gender, etc. It also keeps the information whether the user has been authenticated in the Boolean fields `verified` and `enabled`.

 Create a user account as shown in the below example.
 You may pass more parameters as required.
 The  function returns the account id, the date of creation, and created by information from the created Account object.